Klortho/d3-flextree/test-cases/README.md

 sizing              gap                 comments
 ------              ---                 --------
-default             default
+default             default             test20
 default             separation-1        test12
-default             separation-custom
-default             spacing-0
+default             spacing-0           test21 - same as test12
-default             spacing-custom
+default             spacing-custom      test22 - same as test20

-size                default
+size                default             test23
-size                separation-1
+size                separation-1        test14
-size                separation-custom
-size                spacing-0
+size                spacing-0           test24 - same as test14
-size                spacing-custom
+size                spacing-custom      test25 - same as test23

-node-size-fixed     default
+node-size-fixed     default             test15
-node-size-fixed     separation-1
+node-size-fixed     separation-1        test16, test13
-node-size-fixed     separation-custom
-node-size-fixed     spacing-0
+node-size-fixed     spacing-0           test09
-node-size-fixed     spacing-custom
+node-size-fixed     spacing-custom      test26 - same as test15

-node-size-function  default             No, don't do this, and expect the tree not to have overlapping nodes node-size-function  separation-1        No node-size-function  separation-custom   No node-size-function  spacing-0           Lots of tests use this node-size-function  spacing-custom      test19
+node-size-function  default             No, don't do this, and expect the tree not to have overlapping nodes node-size-function  separation-1        No node-size-function  spacing-0           Lots of tests use this node-size-function  spacing-custom      test19

-node-size-function  default